 - A strong understanding of professional standards of practice with respect to clients

-- Ability to assess situations to determine the importance, urgency, and risks, and make clear decisions which are timely and in the best interests of the client and organization
+- Ability to assess situations to determine the importance, urgency, and risks, and make clear decisions that are timely and in the best interests of the client and organization

 - Comprehensive Knowledge of WorkBC Contract requirements

-- Demonstrated Technical Skills: Use of complex databases, preferably ICM; Data analysis and reporting, Computer software – Microsoft Office
+- Demonstrated Technical Skills and digital literacy: Use of complex databases, preferably ICM; Data analysis and reporting, Computer software – Microsoft Office

 - Demonstrated ability to work cooperatively and effectively with others to share best practices that enhance organizational effectiveness